rrgirish/rrgirish.github.io/_posts/2016-02-21-why-jekyll.md

 - **Security**: Anything you’ll ever put on your server are static files — chances are good that *you’ll never need to worry* about security concerns anymore.

 If that still doesn’t convince you to at least give it a try, I’d like to encourage you to head over to the Jekyll website and see it for yourself.

-**Heck, it’s that good** — I even wrote all of the guides for the theme documentation with it!

 Enjoy!